Riya10031/dp-203-azure-data-engineer/Instructions/Labs/3-Delta-lake-in-Azure-Databricks.md

 Delta Lake is an open-source project to build a transactional data storage layer for Spark on top of a data lake.
 Delta Lake adds support for relational semantics for both batch and streaming data operations, and enables the creation of a *Lakehouse* architecture in which Apache Spark can be used to process and query data in tables that are based on underlying files in the data lake.

-In this lab, you'll learn about Delta Lake which is an open source relational storage area for Spark that you can use to implement a data lakehouse architecture in Azure Databricks.
+In this lab, you'll learn about Delta Lake, which is an open source relational storage area for Spark that you can use to implement a data lakehouse architecture in Azure Databricks.

 ### Lab Objectives